-----------------------------------------------------------------------------------------------------------------------While some people accept an unfortunate situation, like an unsatisfactory job or shortage of money, others try to improve these situations that they are dissatisfied with.
+----------------------------------------------------------------------------------------------------------------------While some people accept unfortunate situations, like an unsatisfactory job or shortage of money, others try to improve these situations that they are dissatisfied with.
 Now, which view is better?
 This paper shows which opinion will be regarded as a preferable one.
-To begin with, what is the cause of the cited situations?
+To begin with, what are the causes of the cited situations?
 This sort of circumstance sometimes results from problems rooted in the society.
-When they are unsatisfied with their job, if it was easy to change the jobs, they could choose any career whichever they want to have.
-However, in fact, getting a new place to work is not so easy, therefore it will make them hesitate to try to get another job.
+When they are unhappy with their jobs, if it was easy to change the jobs, they could choose any career whichever they want to have.
+However, in fact, getting a new place to work is not so easy, and therefore it will make them hesitate to try to seek another job.
 Moreover, unwanted work is often associated with poverty.
-One of the reasons that they hesitate to move to a new place must be the financial difficulties that they have.
+One of the reasons that they are hesitant to (= be reluctant to) move to a new workplace must be the financial difficulties that they have.
 When they are in poverty, they have to work all the time to make a living.
-To solve the financial problems, they have to change their jobs but they do not even have money to spend on living while they are looking for new works.
+To solve the financial problems, they have to change their jobs but they do not even have money to spend on living while they are looking for a new job. .
 They are caught in dilemma.
-We checked the causes of the difficult situations and understood it is not easy to try and improve them.
+We checked the causes of the difficult situations and understood that it was not easy to try and improve them.
 To be realistic, it seems difficult to find a solution in a generation.
-Once they fall into poverty, their children will do the same, and it will be hard to get out because children from poor families tend to be less educated than children from wealthier families and people with only low education are less likely to get good jobs.
-Hence, it lets the poverty deepen gradually.
-However, while it’s surely hard to get out of poverty, it does not mean they have to give up by any means.
-If it is hard for one person to change the situation, there are possibilities.
+Once they fall into poverty, their children will do the same, and it will be hard for them to get out because children from poor families tend to be less educated than those from wealthier families and people with only low education are less likely to get good☞professional jobs.
+Hence, it aggravates (= worsens) the poverty gradually. (large ☞ enlarge 拡大する/ strengthen= 強化する/ encourage=勇気づける) However, while it is surely hard to get out of poverty, it does not mean that they have to give up by any means.
+If it is hard for one person to change the situation, there will be possibilities.
 For instance, they can use social networking to voice their opinion, and it could lead to politics.

-We have seen above, it is hard to improve the situations that the people have, such as unsatisfactory job or shortage of money, in terms of its causes.
-It is absolutely a challenge, but if they do not take action, no one may notice, and nothing will be solved.
-They had better try to improve your situations when they are in any unfortunate circumstances.
+As aforementioned (= As mentioned earlier / , As per the previous paragraph) it is hard to improve the situations that those people face , such as unsatisfactory job or shortage of money, in terms of their causes.
+It is absolutely challenging, but if they do not take action, no one may notice, and nothing will be solved.
+They had better try to improve their situations when they are in any unfortunate circumstances.